alialobidm/metamask-design-system/packages/design-tokens/MIGRATION.md

 ### Font Family Changes (Breaking Changes)

-In version 6.0.0, we've completely replaced Euclid Circular B with Centra No1 as our primary font family.
+In version 6.0.0, we've completely replaced Euclid Circular B with CentraNo1 as our primary font family.
 This is a breaking change that affects both web and React Native applications.

 #### CSS Changes